What is Plug Valve?

 Here in the image, you can see the taper plug with Rectangular, Round, and Diamond Port design.

 - Rectangular Port is the most common for a plug valve.
 The rectangular port represents at least 70% of the corresponding pipe’s cross-sectional area.

 - Round port plug has a round opening through the plug.
 It is available in full bore and reduced bore design.
 Valves with reduced ports are used only where restriction of flow is not important.

 - Diamond Port plug has a diamond-shaped port through the plug.
 All diamond port valves are venturi restricted flow type.
 This design is for throttling service.

-- Plug valve used as on-off stop valves and capable of providing bubble-tight shutoff.
+- This valve is used as on-off stop valves and capable of providing bubble-tight shutoff.

 - It can be used in different types of fluid services such as Air, gaseous, vapor, Hydrocarbon, slurries, mud, and sewage applications.

-- Plug valve can be used in a vacuum to high-pressure & temperature applications
+- Also used in a vacuum to high-pressure & temperature applications

 - Simple design with few parts